Composite Laser Crystals

 In the following, some examples of the use of composite gain media are given:

 Another approach is to use a core-doped rod, where pump light is absorbed only in the region covered by the laser beam.
 This is suitable also for side pumping of lasers, as it avoids pumping regions of the crystal which cannot be accessed by the lasing modes.
 It may therefore be possible to obtain enhanced efficiency and possibly a better beam quality.
 The doped part may even act as a waveguide, as the doping often somewhat increases the refractive index.

 In a composite crystal with different dopants, one part can act as the gain medium and the other one as a saturable absorber for passive Q switching.
 Such parts are used in, e.g., passively Q-switched microchip lasers.

 - In some single-frequency ring lasers, an undoped section at a point of beam reflection can eliminate spatial hole burning effects.

 |||R. Zhou et a l., “Continuous-wave, 15.2 W diode-end-pumped Nd:YAG laser operating at 946 nm”, Opt.
 Lett.
 31 (12), 1869 (2006), DOI:10.1364/OL.31.001869|

 |||R. Wilhelm et al., “Power scaling of end-pumped solid-state rod lasers by longitudinal dopant concentration gradients”, IEEE J. Quantum Electron.
 44 (3), 232 (2008), DOI:10.1109/JQE.2007.911702|

 |||Y. T. Chang et al., “Comparison of thermal lensing effects between single-end and double-end diffusion-bonded Nd:YVO4 crystals for 4F3/2→4I11/2 and 4F3/2→4I13/2 transitions”, Opt.
 Express 16 (25), 21155 (2008), DOI:10.1364/OE.16.021155|

 This encyclopedia is authored by Dr. Rüdiger Paschotta, the founder and executive of RP Photonics AG.
-How about a tailored training course from this distinguished expert in laser technology, nonlinear optics and fiber optics, and find out how his technical consulting services (e.g. product designs, problem solving, independent evaluations, or staff training) and software could become very valuable for your business!
+How about a tailored training course from this distinguished expert at your location?
+Contact RP Photonics to find out how his technical consulting services (e.g. product designs, problem solving, independent evaluations, training) and software could become very valuable for your business!